 1. Google

 Google is the most popular search engine in the world, controlling about 90 percent of the search market.
-The company began overhauling its site in 2023, and has since implemented artificial intelligence into virtually every part of its search process, using its Gemini model.
-Google’s AI Overviews provide an AI-generated summary of several of the top search results on the page, giving users a general sense of the answer to their query, along with links to resources for additional information.
+The company began overhauling its site in 2023 and has implemented artificial intelligence into virtually every part of its search process, using its Gemini model.
+Google’s AI Overviews provide an AI-generated summary of several of the top search results, along with links to resources for additional information.
 And Google’s planning tool can create anything from a meal plan to a vacation itinerary based on a single query; it even uses Gemini to populate and organize users’ search results on the page.

 2. Bing